Pheochromocytoma: Diagnosis and location

 Metastatic pheochromocytoma is defined as the presence of tumor cells (chromaffin tissue) where they are not normally found.
 Patients with a paraganglioma are more likely to develop metastases than those with a pheochromocytoma.
 The most common extra-adrenal sites of metastases are the lymph nodes, lung, liver, and bone.
-There have been several studied risk factors associated with the development of metastatic disease - while the patients genetic background plays an important role, the initial age of presentation and size of the tumor lead to negative outcomes.
+There have been several studied risk factors associated with the development of metastatic disease — while the patients genetic background plays an important role, the initial age of presentation and size of the tumor lead to negative outcomes.
 Of all the genetic variants, succinate dehydrogenase subunit B (SDHB) mutations have the highest rates of developing metastatic disease.
 Another study has reported increased mortality associated with male sex and synchronous metastases.
-Metastases are divided into synchronous and metachronous; those that are synchronous have developed within several months of the primary tumor, while metachronous metastases do not appear for a significant period of time.
+Metastases are divided into synchronous and metachronous; those that are synchronous have developed within several months of the primary tumor, while metachronous metastases do not appear for a significant period.

-Laparoscopic approach to the original disease, especially in big tumors, has been appointed as an important risk factor for tumoral seeding.
+Laparoscopic approach to the original disease, especially in large tumors, has been identified as an important risk factor for tumoral seeding.

-Despite all of the below potential treatment options, recent literature highlights that (for most patients) metastatic pheochromocytoma is slow-growing.
+Despite all of the potential treatment options, recent literature highlights that (for most patients) metastatic pheochromocytoma is slow-growing.
 In patients with minimal disease burden, a "watch and wait" approach with frequent imaging to monitor disease is favorable, withholding treatment until evidence of progression is visualized.